GregoriaRamirez/gregoriaramirez.github.io/resume.md

 ## 🧩 Professional Summary

-Seasoned Legal Clerk with 26+ years of experience in fast-paced legal environments, now transitioning into backend development.
-Strong background in tracking case data, managing high volumes of documentation, and coordinating complex workflows with precision.
-Currently completing a B.S. in Computer Science (August 2025), with hands-on projects in Python, MongoDB, SQL, and RESTful APIs.
-Known for being highly organized, teachable, and resourceful with proven ability to manage deadlines, support cross-functional teams, and solve real-world data challenges.
-Eager to apply technical skills and real-world problem-solving in a backend or database-focused role.
+Backend Engineer with a unique background of 20+ years as a Legal Clerk.
+Currently building backend applications using Python, MongoDB, SQL, and RESTful APIs while completing a B.S. in Computer Science (August 2025).
+Brings a strong foundation in data management, workflow optimization, and deadline-driven execution, with the ability to quickly learn and apply new technologies.
+Recognized for exceptional organization, adaptability, and resourcefulness, with a growing portfolio of backend projects that solve real-world data challenges.

 ### 🛠️ Technical Skills